 Voting in local and general elections should be accessible to you, whether you choose to vote at a polling station or in another way (for example by post).

 Under the Disability Discrimination Act (1995), we are legally obliged to make any ‘reasonable’ physical adjustments to polling stations to make them accessible to people with disabilities.
-Polling Stations used in North Kesteven are assessed to ensure they are accessible to people with disabilities but if you find any problems on the day of the election, please make the Presiding Officer aware or alternatively contact Electoral Services either by phoning (01529) 414155 or email email@example.com.
+Polling Stations used in North Kesteven are assessed to ensure they are accessible to people with disabilities as far as is possible within the limitations of the buildings which are available for use in the area.
+If you find any problems on the day of the election, please make the Presiding Officer aware or alternatively contact Electoral Services either by phoning 01529 414155 or email email@example.com.

 Ways to vote

 If you find it difficult to get to your polling station, you can vote in a different way.

 If you apply in time, you can have a postal vote.
 A ballot paper will be sent to you approximately 10 days before the date of an election.
 Mark the ballot paper and return it to the Returning Officer before 10.00pm on the day of the election.

 For more information about postal votes, visit the postal voting webpage.

 If you apply in time, you can have a proxy vote.
 This allows you to nominate another person to go to your polling station on election day and vote on your behalf.
 The person you choose must agree to do this and they must not have agreed to act as a proxy for more than two people unless they are related to them.
 A poll card will be sent to your proxy telling them which polling station to go to.

 For more information please visit the proxy voting webpage